cutestar0701/EdiusFlexnetCrackz/README.md

 6. provide serial number : {412019-E9GG97005E6LQY2R}
 7. choose the directory to save id file. it's not necessary
 8. click [Offline Activation Register response file] menu item
+9. Provide any response key from {KeyFromCutestar} directory There are three subdirectory.
+-iff it is your first time to active the license (including trial license) please go to {responsekey0} directory.
+-iff not, then goto {responsekey1} directory.
+10. if you select {Response.key} file, then it takes some seconds.
+11. done!
+while instruction, there are no special case.
+Enjoy unlimited edius!

+by cute_star